-Below is a breakdown of the responsibilities of the Emerging Assistant Producer that currently formulates the position’s role with the organization
+Below is a breakdown of the responsibilities of the Emerging Assistant Producer that currently formulates the position’s role within the organization.

-- Commitment to a placement with either Nextfest or a partnering organization to get a hands-on experience in arts management
+- Commitment to a placement with either Nextfest or a partnering organization to get a hands-on experience in arts management; and

-- Ability and interest in building mutually beneficial and genuine relationships with a wide variety of artistic communities
+- Ability and interest in building mutually beneficial and genuine relationships with a wide variety of artistic communities; and

 - Ability to think and solve problems creatively with care.